svennam92/istio101/workshop/exercise-2/README.md

 2. Add the `istioctl` client to your PATH by copying and pasting the `export PATH=` line in the output of the previous command.
 Your command will look something like `export PATH="$PATH:/h...`

+3. Change the directory to the Istio installation files location.

+     ```shell
+    cd istio-1.0.6
+    ```

+4. Install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:

+     ```shell
+    kubectl apply -f $PWD/install/kubernetes/helm/istio/templates/crds.yaml
+    ```

+5. Now let's deploy Istio into the `istio-system` namespace in your Kubernetes cluster:

+     ```shell
+    kubectl apply -f $PWD/install/kubernetes/istio-demo.yaml
+    ```
 6. Ensure that the `istio-*` Kubernetes services are deployed before you continue.

     ```shell